wonmor/ElectronVisualized/README.md

 # ElectronVisualized

-A **real-time** electron orbital simulation.
-Displayed based upon the internal calculations performed that involve the famous **Density Functional Theory**, which describes the probable locations of electrons by numerically deriving the wavefunction.
+A **real-time** electron orbital simulation single-handedly developed by a **high school student**.
+(With some help with libraries written by **multiple** PhD holders; thank you) Displayed based upon the internal calculations performed that involve the famous **Density Functional Theory**, which describes the probable locations of electrons by numerically deriving the wavefunction.

 Website is still in the **development** phase but will be completed in a timely manner.